yanamal/CodinGame-Write-ups/Code-of-Kutulu/Post-Mortem.md

 Using abilities was sort of separate, but sort of intermixed with the move decision making.

+It's a bit long, feel free to skim or [skip to the good part](#6-finally-the-heuristics)

 ### 1. "Threat maps" for each minion
 For each minion, and for each walkable square on the map, calculate how soon a minion could reach this cell (and deal damage to it).